fabric-testbed/Authz/policies/README.md

 | 14.
 Project Owner can modify or delete any sliver belonging to a slice created within their project.
 Modify operations are subject to federation- and aggregate-level resource constraints. | XACML PDPs |
 | 15.
 Facility Operator is also a Project Member for any project (can create/delete slices and slivers) subject to project resource constraints. | XACML PDPs |

 Some project management policies above are embedded in the [ProjectRegistry](https://github.com/fabric-testbed/project-registry) and CI Logon logic and are only included in this list for completeness.
 On the other hand policies related to resource provisioning are described using XACML 3.0 and embedded with PDPs attached to individual actors - Orchestrator, Broker and Aggregate Managers.
 Examples of their implementations can be found below.
+Those policies can be found in this repo.

 ## Attributes